ronaldbradford/micro-sql/README.md

 - SET MICRO LIMIT=N
 - SELECT

-The program does no parsing of SQL statements, it simple executes the SELECT statement, and reads the result set.
+This program does no parsing of SQL statements, it simple executes the SELECT statement as provided to the respective Go Driver, and reads the result set.